chipweinberger/flutter_pcm_sound/README.md

 Unlike other plugins, `flutter_pcm_sound` does *not* use audio files (For example: [sound_pool](https://pub.dev/packages/soundpool)).

-Instead, `flutter_pcm_sound` is for music apps that generate audio in realtime a few milliseconds before you hear it.
+Instead, `flutter_pcm_sound` is for apps that generate audio in realtime a few milliseconds before you hear it.
 For example, using [dart_melty_soundfont](https://pub.dev/packages/dart_melty_soundfont).

 ## Callback Based, For Real-Time Audio